-Your genes are your genes – we don’t yet have the technology to change them easily, but we can certainly change the impact they have on your health.
-Finding out that you have an MTHFR polymorphism can be an incredible turning point in your life where you get to make the decision to become the best you possible.
+Your genes are your genes – we don’t yet have the technology to change them easily, but we can certainly change their impact on your health.
+Finding out that you have an MTHFR polymorphism can be an incredible turning point in your life where you get to decide to become the best you possible.

 What is Next?

-- Sign up for the mailing list to stay on top of all of the great tips, tricks, and lifehacks for MTHFR folks and also to get a free downloadable version of this document and a symptom tracker along with some other free goodies.
+- Sign up for the mailing list to stay on top of all the great tips, tricks, and lifehacks for MTHFR folks, and get a free downloadable version of this document and a symptom tracker along with some other free goodies.

-- Join us in the HEALING TOGETHER MTHFR community (launching Nov.
-2020)– other MTHFR folks need to hear your story and they know exactly what you’re’ going through.
-They are on the same lifestyle path and becoming better humans, just like you.
+- Join us in Genetic Rockstars – our amazing MTHFR community- other MTHFR folks need to hear your story, and they know exactly what you’re going through.
+Like you, they are on the same lifestyle path and becoming better humans.